-Many routers have security vulnerabilities.
+It is well chronicled that many routers have security vulnerabilities.
 These security vulnerabilities can be exploited by hackers, who can change the router´s DNS settings to point at a malicious DNS server.
-Once the DNS settings have been changed, whenever you type in a URL or click on a link, the malicious DNS server redirects your request to wherever the hacker wants you to go.
+Once the DNS settings have been altered, whenever you type in a URL or click on a link, the malicious DNS server redirects your request to visit a website to wherever the hacker wants you to go.
 For example, you may end up at a website full of revenue-generating ads or a phishing site that looks exactly the same as the site you were intending to visit.

 A web content filter for guest WiFi prevents these scenarios from happening.
 When you subscribe to a filtering service, the connection to the service is made through a voluntary change of your router´s DNS settings.
 Safeguards are in place to prevent any security vulnerabilities from being exploited or the router´s DNS settings from being involuntarily changed (by a hacker).
 The web content filter for guest WiFi will also prevent your WiFi router from being taken over by a worm.

 A web content filter for guest WiFi protects your guests´ mobile devices from malware and ransomware by preventing Internet users from accessing websites known to harbor online viruses, trojans, adware and other forms of malicious software (“malware”).
 It can also prevent Internet users from visiting websites that have been constructed with the sole purpose of executing a phishing attack.
 WiFi content filters do this by inspecting every request to visit a website against a series of pre-configured filters.